+When you are ready to learn how to grow verbena, you'll want to locate this tough specimen where it gets eight to ten hours of sun each day.
 The verbena flower is not particular about soil, except that it must be well-draining.
 Poor soil is acceptable for verbena growing conditions.
 Perennial varieties of the verbena flower are often lost when planted in soil that becomes soggy following heavy winter snow or spring rain.
 Good drainage can offset this problem.
-Improve drainage before planting verbena by working in well composted, organic material.
+Improve drainage before planting verbena by working in well-composted, organic material.

 Verbena Plant Care

 While the verbena flower is drought resistant, the blooms are improved with regular watering of an inch (2.5 cm.) or so each week.
 Water verbena plants at the base to avoid wetting the foliage.
 However, verbena plant care may not include weekly water if rainfall in your area has reached an inch (2.5 cm.) or more.
 A limited application of complete, slow-release fertilizer is also a part of verbena plant care.
 Apply in spring and again following the occasional trims needed for optimum bloom.
 When planted in proper verbena growing conditions, expect blooms in the first season.
 Continued blooms throughout the summer are possible if the gardener keeps the plant trimmed back.
 Some are hesitant to remove parts of the plant regularly, but this is often necessary when planting verbena for summer blooms.
 When blooms slow, trim the entire plant back by one-fourth for a new show of flowers in two to three weeks.
 Fertilize lightly following the trim and water well.
 Repeat this step as needed when learning how to grow verbena successfully.
 When planting verbena, remember to water, fertilize, and trim for long lasting color in the summer garden and beyond.

 Gardening tips, videos, info and more delivered right to your inbox!